Confused About Brand Strategy and Brand Identity? Here's What You Actually Need

 The relationship between brand strategy and brand identity is simple: strategy comes first, identity follows.

 Your brand strategy informs every aspect of your brand identity.
 The colours you choose, the fonts you select, the imagery you use - all of these should reflect and reinforce your strategic positioning.
+It helps you make sense of how your brand is shaped and shows up.

 But there's a deeper layer here.
 For your brand to truly succeed, you need alignment across three critical areas: you as the founder, your business foundation, and your brand.
 When these three elements are mindfully aligned, you maximise your growth potential.
 This means building a business that serves your life goals and a brand that serves your business goals - intentionally designed to support you in the long term.